Giteau's law

-Giteau's law, or the Giteau law, is a name given to a practice by the Australian Rugby Union (ARU) introduced in 2015 to allow overseas-based Australian rugby union players to be eligible to play for the Australian national rugby union team.
-The policy change is colloquially named after Matt Giteau, as the rule was seen primarily to bring Giteau into the Australian side for the 2015 Rugby World Cup.
+Giteau's law, or the Giteau law, was the name given to a practice by the Australian Rugby Union (ARU), later known as Rugby Australia (RA), introduced in 2015 to allow overseas-based Australian rugby union players to be eligible to play for the Australian national rugby union team.
+The policy change was colloquially named after Matt Giteau, as the rule was seen primarily to bring him into the Australian side for the 2015 Rugby World Cup.
+The initial selection criteria was also dubbed the "60/7 Rule".

+In August 2025, following the 2025 mid-year rugby union tests, Rugby Australia Director of High Performance Peter Horne stated that the "Giteau law" criteria for national selection was redundant and that the coach, Joe Schmidt, was free to select all eligible Australian players, domestic- or overseas-based.

 Background

 Before the policy change, players could play for the Australian national rugby union team only if they played for an Australian team in the Super Rugby competition.

-Then-head coach Michael Cheika devised Giteau's Law to enable key overseas players to be eligible for the 2015 Rugby World Cup.
-In April 2015, the Australian Rugby Union announced this new arrangement.
+Then-head coach Michael Cheika devised Giteau's Law to enable key overseas-based players to be eligible for selection for the 2015 Rugby World Cup.
+In April 2015, the Australian Rugby Union (ARU) announced this new arrangement.
 The rule also allows players to return to Test duty immediately if they have signed with a Super Rugby club for the following two years.